Brunei–United Kingdom relations

-The Nation of Brunei, the Abode of Peace and the United Kingdom of Great Britain and Northern Ireland have formal diplomatic relations.
-Brunei has a high commission in London, and United Kingdom has a high commission in Bandar Seri Begawan.
-Both Countries are members of the Commonwealth and share history and have a friendly and strong relationship, dating back to the 19th century.
+The Nation of Brunei, the Abode of Peace and the United Kingdom of Great Britain and Northern Ireland established diplomatic relations on 1 January 1984.
+Brunei has a High Commission in London, and United Kingdom has a High Commission in Bandar Seri Begawan.
+Both countries are members of the Commonwealth and share history and have a friendly and strong relationship, dating back to the 19th century - which includes very strong friendships between both countries' monarchs and royal families.

 Education relations

-In 2014, there were 1,700–2,000 Bruneians studying in the United Kingdom and there is a connection between both countries universities, with the United Kingdom being a popular choice for many Bruneians study in.
+In 2014, there were 1,700–2,000 Bruneians studying in the United Kingdom and there is a connection between both countries' universities, with the United Kingdom being a popular choice for many Bruneians to study in.

 Economic relations

 In economics, the United Kingdom and Brunei have a bilateral trading relationship.
 The exports from Brunei to the United Kingdom total about £100 million.
 The United Kingdom is also actively engaged in encouraging small businesses from Brunei to take their products into international markets.
-The United Kingdom has also expressed interest in joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, which Brunei is already a part of, which would further enhance and build upon the trading relationship amongst the United Kingdom and Brunei.
+The United Kingdom has signed the accession protocol to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership,a trade bloc which Brunei is already a part of, which would further enhance and build upon the trading relationship amongst the United Kingdom and Brunei.